mosip/documentation/docs/commons.md

 * RID Generator

 ## Repository
-All the services are available in the [Commons repository](https://github.com/mosip/commons/tree/1.2.0-rc2)
+All the above services are available in the [Commons repository](https://github.com/mosip/commons/tree/1.2.0-rc2)